cinemagoer/cinemagoer/docs/README.txt

   FEATURES OF THE HTTP DATA ACCESS SYSTEM
   =======================================

-* Returns almost every available information about a movie or person.
+* Returns almost every available information about a movie, person or character.
 * The use of the "akas" server will provide access to a lot of AKA titles in many languages, so it's really useful if English is not your native language.
-* By default includes adult titles (and people who have worked only in adult movies) in the results of a title/name search; this behavior can be changed with the do_adult_search() method; please read the "README.adult" file.
+* By default includes adult titles (and people who have worked only/mostly in adult movies) in the results of a title/name search; this behavior can be changed with the do_adult_search() method; please read the "README.adult" file.
 * You can set/use a proxy to access the web; if set, the HTTP_PROXY